robert-laws/robert-laws.github.io/my_collections/_posts/2019-06-12-rails_javascript_portfolio_project_-_restaurant_explorer.md

 I feel pretty happy about the results I achieved.
 The basic concepts of **Restaurant Explorer** is a website that allows users to view both a long list of local restaurants and individual pages for each restaurant.
 The individual pages include an associated comments section.
 A logged in user can also add comments to a restaurant - which displays the new comment without any page refresh.

 {% capture post_image %}/assets/img/blog/{{page.featured-image}}{% endcapture %}
-{% include post-image.html file=post_image caption="JQuery - Still Useful & Powerful" %}
+{% include post-image.html file=post_image caption="Restaurant Explorer Website Homepage" %}

 #### Don't Skip the Design